 The offering price and amount of Notes of a particular issue of Notes will be determined by us and any applicable Dealer at the time of issue in accordance with prevailing market conditions.

+Currencies.....

-Currencies We may denominate and pay principal and interest on the Notes in U.S. dollars or other currencies or currency units (each, a " Specified Payment Currency ").
+We may denominate and pay principal and interest on the Notes in U.S. dollars or other currencies or currency units (each, a "Specified Payment Currency").
 Unless otherwise stated in any applicable Pricing Supplement, the Specified Payment Currency for an issue of Notes will be U.S. dollars.
 Government or monetary authorities or clearing systems may require that Notes denominated in other currencies or currency units have specific denominations or have minimum or maximum maturities.

+Denominations.....

-Denominations We will issue and maintain Notes for which the Specified Payment Currency is U.S. dollars in minimum principal amounts and additional increments of U.S. \$1,000 or the equivalent in any Specified Payment Currency, unless otherwise specified in the applicable Pricing Supplement.
+We will issue and maintain Notes for which the Specified Payment Currency is U.S. dollars in minimum principal amounts and additional increments of U.S. \$1,000 or the equivalent in any Specified Payment Currency, unless otherwise specified in the applicable Pricing Supplement.
 The applicable Pricing Supplement will indicate the denominations for Notes for which the Specified Payment Currency is not U.S. dollars.

+Legal Status

-Legal Status Section 8.6(e) of the Farm Credit Act (as defined below) authorizes us to issue the Notes, which will be solely our obligations.
+Section 8.6(d) of the Farm Credit Act (as defined below) authorizes us to issue the Notes, which will be solely our obligations.
 The Notes, including any interest or return of discount on the Notes, are not obligations of, and are not guaranteed as to principal or interest by, the United States, the Farm Credit Administration, the Farm Credit System, or any federal agency or instrumentality or individual institution of the Farm Credit System other than Farmer Mac, and are not backed by the full faith and credit of the United States.

+Priority.....

-Priority Unless, in the case of Medium-Term Notes, the applicable Pricing Supplement provides otherwise, the Notes will be our unsecured general obligations that have the same priority as our other unsecured obligations and will rank senior to any of our obligations expressly subordinated in right of payment to the Notes.
+Unless, in the case of Medium-Term Notes, the applicable Pricing Supplement provides otherwise, the Notes will be our unsecured general obligations that have the same priority as our other unsecured obligations and will rank senior to any of our obligations expressly subordinated in right of payment to the Notes.
 The Notes will be structurally subordinated to all obligations of our subsidiaries, including claims with respect to trade payables.
 The Notes will not be guaranteed by any of our subsidiaries.

-A Pricing Supplement may designate an issue of Medium-Term Notes as unsecured subordinated obligations of Farmer Mac (" Subordinated Notes ").
+A Pricing Supplement may designate an issue of Medium-Term Notes as unsecured subordinated obligations of Farmer Mac ("Subordinated Notes").
 Subordinated Notes will rank junior in right of payment to all of Farmer Mac's existing and future senior unsecured obligations on the terms set forth in the applicable Pricing Supplement.

-Optional Redemption and Repayment We may have the option to redeem an issue of Medium-Term Notes, in whole or in part, before its Maturity Date.
+Optional Redemption and Repayment.....

+We may have the option to redeem an issue of Medium-Term Notes, in whole or in part, before its Maturity Date.
 Also, you may have the option to require us to repay an issue of Medium-Term Notes, in whole or in part, before its Maturity Date.
 If the Notes are redeemable at our option or repayable at your option, the applicable Pricing Supplement will describe the terms and conditions of any redemption or repayment right.

 Discount Notes are not subject to optional redemption or repayment.

+Eligibility for Stripping

+The Pricing Supplement for an issue of Medium-Term Notes will indicate whether those Notes may be separated, or "stripped," into separate interest and principal components.

+Because a Discount Note generally does not have a discrete interest component, it may not be "stripped."

+Tax Status.....

+The Notes are not exempt under U.S. federal law from U.S. federal, state, or local income taxation.
+Non-U.S. Owners generally will be subject to U.S. federal income and withholding tax unless they establish an exemption.
+See "Material U.S. Federal Income Tax Considerations."

+Form of Notes